Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Web Appendix: Additional Figures and Tables

 \subsection{Determinants of first non-Catholic church}

 As mentioned in footnote \ref{ftdetfirshistorical}, the results in Table \ref{dfirstiglesiasnc_tab} do not shed any light on why a non-Catholic church establishes in a municipality.
 In this section we propose an explanation that is consistent with the results in Table \ref{dfirstiglesiasnc_tab}, and provide evidence in its favor.
-Specifically, we hypothesize that the urban transition is still relevant, but only in places where, for historical reasons, other channels for social (or political) action are not available.
+Specifically, we hypothesize that urbanization is still relevant, but only in places where, for historical reasons, other channels for social (or political) action are not available.

-To examine the plausibility of this hypothesis, we exploit a key characteristic of the Colombian party system: that it was dominated by two very old political parties (Liberal and Conservative), which maintained a duopoly of power at all levels of government for more than a century, and that only in the 2000s started to lose out to other contenders.
+To examine the plausibility of this hypothesis, we exploit a key characteristic of the Colombian party system: its historical domination by two political parties (Liberal and Conservative), which maintained a duopoly of power at all levels of government for more than a century, and that only in the 2000s started to lose out to other contenders.
 In this context, we propose that during the period we focus on, i) in places where the two traditional parties had been strong, there were fewer alternatives for political action, and ii) in places where the two traditional parties had been weak, there were more alternatives for political action.
-We claim that in the first group of municipalities, non-Catholic churches were expected to be more successful in exploiting new needs for hope, and in the second group of municipalities, non-Catholic churches were expected to use other strategies (such as focussing on other more traditional challenges that may also result in needs for hope, e.g. poverty).
+We claim that in the first group of municipalities, non-Catholic churches were expected to be more successful in exploiting new desires for hope, and in the second group of municipalities, non-Catholic churches were expected to use other strategies (such as focusing on other more traditional challenges that may also result in hope, e.g. poverty).